aronnisbel/Aron-Nisbel/_posts/2020-1-10-Ullkraft.md

 image-10: assets/images/ullkraft-6.png
 ---

-Through the staffing company of Företagarna, Ullkraft AB reached out to Företagarna in need of a webshop.
-Ullkraft makes blankets and plaids of 100% wool.
-In a team of two, me and my friend:
+Through the staffing company of Företagarna, Ullkraft AB reached out to Företagarna in need of a online store.
+Ullkraft were managed by two dudes in their 60s and they make blankets and plaids in a 100% wool.
+This means they needed a way to manage the online store that was not too difficult.
+This made us decide to go for Shopify which has a nice built in admin page.
+This is what I did:

 <ul>
 	<li>Remade their graphical profile and branding.</li>
 	<li>Built a webshop through Shopify with a self-made theme.</li>
 	<li>Created a story of their company to be displayed at the webshop through pictures and paragraphs.</li>
 	<li>Photographed their entire collection of blankets and plaids (and some wild roaming sheep).</li>
+	<li>Held a one day course for them in how to manage their new Shopify store.</li>
 </ul>

+The store was a success and they had several new customers, but they have since then retired and they stopped paying for the website domain in the summer of 2020.
+Below are screenshots of the online store with original pictures and design.

 <h3>Front Page</h3>